Pairing/Characters: Gen. Lucius, Sirius.

-Shaking his head, Snuggles huffed out a breath through his nostrils then rested his head on his paws.
+Shaking his head, Snuggles huffed out a breath through his nostrils then rested his head.

-Lucius ran his fingers over the variously-coloured, leather-bound books, some new, some old favourites, contemplating which one he should pick.
-Settling on a new thriller, The Lost Menagerie by Conan Blake, he sat down in a nearby cushioned chair.
+Lucius ran his fingers over the variously coloured, leather-bound books: some new, some old favourites.
+He settled on a new thriller The Lost Menagerie by Conan Blake and sat down in a nearby cushioned chair.
 As he lifted the cover, appreciating the stiffness only a new book had, a glass of Firewhisky appeared on the side table next to him.
 He scooped up the drink, swirled it, sniffed it, and then took a sip.

-Snuggles padded over, setting his chin on Lucius's knee.
+Snuggles padded over, then set his chin on Lucius's knee.

 Glancing at his watch, his eyes widened.
-"Where has the time gone," he exclaimed, bookmarking his progress then smacking the novel shut.
+He bookmarked his progress, then smacked the novel shut.
 "It's past all our bedtimes.
 Amicus, Juvo…Snuggles," he called out, not yet used to the new addition.

-Amicus and Juvo galloped from their cushions, whereas Snuggles rose at a snail's pace, having fallen asleep at Lucius's feet.
+Amicus and Juvo galloped from their cushions, whilst Snuggles rose at a snail's pace, having fallen asleep at Lucius's feet.

-Together they left the sitting room and made their way to the main corridor, journeying to the opposite wing of the manor.
-Rounding a corner, they arrived at a pair of doors, carved with detailed dragons and serpents and bordered with inlaid gold and snakewood.
+Together they left the sitting room and made their way to the opposite wing of the manor.
+Rounding a corner, they arrived at a pair of doors carved with detailed dragons and serpents and bordered with inlaid gold and snakewood.

-Lucius removed his shoes and shed his outer robes, setting them on an upholstered bench at the foot of his bed.
-Once he unbuttoned the cuffs of his shirt, he opened a French door to a large private garden terrace, allowing fresh jasmine-scented air to rush in.
+Lucius removed his shoes.
+He shed his outer robes and set them on an upholstered bench at the foot of his bed.
+Once he'd unbuttoned the cuffs of his shirt, he opened a French window to a large private garden terrace.

 "Do your business, gentleman."

-The trio of hounds exited onto the grass-covered area and did as they were told, Snuggles leading the way.
+The trio of hounds exited onto the grass-covered area and did as they were told.

-Good and knackered after having enjoyed a long, relaxing shower, Lucius headed straight for his bed from his bathroom.
-On his way, he quickly located Amicus and Juvo, resting in their usual places on their own custom-made beds, but he didn't see Snuggles.
+Good and knackered after enjoying a long, relaxing shower, Lucius headed straight for his bed from his bathroom.
+On his way, he quickly located Amicus and Juvo resting in their usual places on their own custom-made beds, but Lucius didn't see Snuggles.

-"No, absolutely not," Lucius said, discovering Snuggles on his bed.
+"No, absolutely not," he said, discovering Snuggles on his bed.

 More pathetic whimpering.

 "Goodnight," he said in a low, drowsy voice.
-Lying his head upon his pillow, he could feel the comforting heat from Snuggles' body against his left arm.
+Lying his head upon his pillow, he could feel the comforting heat from Snuggles' body against his left arm and soon fell asleep.

 As sunlight glared harshly through his bedroom windows, Lucius groaned.
 Another day.
 He swore he could already feel the weight of it.
 Opening his eyes, he found Snuggles' heavy bulk draped over half his chest.